thesochima/ansible_task/README.md

 Another ec2 instance with the same configurations was created named "ansible_server" with the inventry file in the home directory
 The playbook script is in the test.yaml file also in the home directory
-The required nice-script.sh is also in the home directory. run the ansible playbook as seen in the git repository.
+The required nice-script.sh is also in the home directory. to run the ansible playbook as seen in the git repository, run the "ansible-playbook -i inventory test.yaml"